This chapter contains statistics on:

 - Around 4.3 million visits are made annually to Welsh Government woodlands in Wales and around 8.2 million visits are made annually to Forestry Commission Scotland woodlands.
 (All Forests Surveys)

-- Each year, around half a million people visit Forest Service sites where a charge is made.
+- Around 340 thousand people visited Forest Service sites where a charge is made in Northern Ireland in 2012-13.